gnramos/convert-ej/README.md

 ```

 ## Usage
-The file can be translated by using the command line tool "ejbridge":
+The file can be translated by using the command line tool "convert-ej":
 ```
-ejbridge reader writer file_name
+convert-ej reader writer file_name
 ```

 Parameters: